Edward Curteis: Cricket

 Curteis played services cricket regularly and has been described as a "prolific scorer".
-He played for the amateur Gentlemen of Kent side in 1872 and made his first-class cricket debut for Kent County Cricket Club in 1877, scoring nine runs on debut against Hampshire at Canterbury.
+He played for the amateur Gentlemen of Kent in 1872 and made his first-class cricket debut for Kent County Cricket Club in 1877, scoring nine runs on debut against Hampshire at Canterbury.
 Whilst posted to Brecon he played for the South Wales Cricket Club, including in a match against the touring Australians in 1878.
-His only other first-class match was for MCC against Oxford University in 1887 in which he scored 8 runs.
+His only other first-class match was for Marylebone Cricket Club (MCC) against Oxford University in 1887 in which he scored 8 runs.

 Family

 Both of Curteis' brothers were also educated at Tonbridge, both also playing cricket and football for the school.
 His eldest brother, Reginald, went up to Trinity College, Cambridge before becoming a Church of England clergyman after briefly serving in the Kent Militia.
 His other rotor, William, was a noted high jumper at school.
 He went up to Jesus College, Oxford before joining the Army, serving in the 22nd Foot.
 He rose to the rank of lieutenant-colonel and was on active service in the Second Boer War before being awarded the Order of the Bath in 1901 before dying later the same year.

 Curteis married Mary White in 1884.
 The couple had one son.
 He died at Mottram Hall, the home of his father-in-law, near Macclesfield in Cheshire in February 1902 aged 48.